 What this service offers

-The Connect Service Suffolk has a Family Therapy Clinic for adoptive families referred to us via the Suffolk County Council Permanence Team.
-We also offer Changing Circles psycho-education workshops for adoptive and foster carers.
-We also offer Enhanced Parenting Groups to support carers with complex parenting issues.
+We have a Systemic Clinic for families referred to us by the Suffolk County Council Permanence Team or the Suffolk Therapeutic Fostering Team.
+We also offer “Changing Circles” – a set of psycho-educational workshops for special guardians, adoptive parents and foster carers,to support carers with complex parenting issues.

-We provide training to foster carers, adoptive parents, residential workers, and other professionals.
+We provide training and education to foster carers, adoptive parents, residential workers, and other professionals.

 Access this service